wix-playground/stylable-components/specs/slider/README.md

 ![elements](./assets/elements.png)

-**Slider consists of:** "bar", "handle", "progress".
+**Slider consists of:** "bar", "handle", "progressBar".
 The "handle" is dragged across the "bar" in order to give the slider a desired value while "progress" shows range from min value to the current value.
 Marks are representing the step.

 > TBD (need to decide on how to implement tooltip)
 > Also, you can display tooltip (e.g. to display current value) by adding child DOM element with relevant data-slot (data-slot="tooltip")